OhMedrano/konYo/README.md

 		 and I was able to reference any object within that json array through the index; I've put a .indexOf() to catch that index int.
 That's part of the whole $scope.whichStore var.

+8/10 -

+		Alright!
+Awesome!

+		I fixed the routing issue.

+		Making the filter, I was able to now use the id tag in the json file to call the info that I need.
+The way I did it was by making a scope variable called storeId in the locdetail.js file.

+		In this storeId, it gets the value of the $routeParams.storeId.
+		Back in the loc.html, you can see that the a href tag, that there is an expression (It's these things {{ }} ).
+When the
+		$http.get activates, it searches the directory for the json file;
+		when successful, it filters the file.
+The "entry" parameter is an empty variable for the json array objects.
+The filter won't stop until it finds the object containing the EXACT (indicated with the triple equal signs === ).
+Once it does, it returns as an array of objects except that the found object will be the first item on the index or index[0].
+That's what the [0] at the end of it is for.

+		That all carries over to the store-details.html, which now needs to be styled.

+		Btw, that cat has been giving me the badass look the whole time.